chesslablab/chess-api/docs/post-tutor-fen.md

 # POST /v1/tutor/fen

-Describe positions of a chess game
+Explains a FEN position in terms of chess concepts.

 ## Parameters